Sunil Dutt: Widespread success, setback and resurgence (1958–1979)

 Dutt once again collaborated with B. R. Chopra in Sadhna (1958).
 The film was a major box office success and went on to become a superhit.
-The following year, he starred in Bimal Roy's Sujata and Shakti Samanta's Insān Jaag Utha.
-While the former was a huge commercial success, Insaan Jaag Utha did moderately well.
+The following year, he starred in Bimal Roy's Sujata opposite Nutan and Shakti Samanta's Insan Jaag Utha opposite Madhubala.
+While the former was a huge commercial success, Insan Jaag Utha did moderately well.
 Sujata also won the National Film Award for Third Best Feature Film (Hindi).
 From 1960 to 1962, he starred in moderately successful films, such as Hum Hindustani in 1960, Chhaya in 1961 and Main Chup Rahungi in 1962.
 The year 1963 brought him into the big league with the superhits Gumrah and Mujhe Jeene Do.
 Along with their commercial success, both films received positive reviews from critics.
 In the same year, he made his debut as a producer with a legal drama Yeh Rastey Hain Pyar Ke, based on the infamous Nanavati case and later produced Mujhe Jeene Do.
 For his portrayal of a notorious bandit in Mujhe Jeene Do, Dutt won his first Filmfare Award for Best Actor.
 Madhavi Pothukuchi of ThePrint opined, "Sunil Dutt did what many other leading actors wouldn’t have done taken up a negative role at the peak of his career, and turned it into one of his best without getting stereotyped.
 He also chose to highlight an issue that nobody seemed to want to talk about and with that, he won the Indian audience all over again."
 In 1964, he directed, produced and starred in Yaadein, an experimental film with him as the sole actor.
 It did not performed well at the box office, but received critical praise and won National Film Award for Second Best Feature Film (Hindi) as well as an entry in Guinness Book of World Records in the category Fewest actors in a narrative film.
 Dutt's performance was highly appreciated by the audience.
 Yaadein was well received for its distinctive concept and is considered a film that was ahead of its time.